StatsPoet/Berlin-SDL-WS2122/README.md

 -   hand in by 06/03/2022, 23.59
 -   Revised term paper: hand in by 31/03/2022
 -   Publication of collective volume provisionally by end of 2022

-Questions for the talk with prof:

--   can we use packages?
--   how are the different models going to be compared, if we have different research questions?
--   Which form should a research questions have?

 Possible research questions: - Will a certain host list a new flat in the next weeks/month/years? - Which kind of pictures (given fixed